passiv/snaptrade-sdks/sdks/java/docs/ConnectionsApi.md

 # **listBrokerageAuthorizations**
 > List&lt;BrokerageAuthorization&gt; listBrokerageAuthorizations(userId, userSecret).execute();

-List all brokerage authorizations for the user
+List all brokerage authorizations for the User

+Returns a list of Brokerage Autherization objects for the specified userId.

 ### Example
 ```java